-A lot of my anxiety about going back to work was trying to figure out when and how I would pump as much milk as she needs for the next day.
+A lot of my anxiety about going back to work was trying to figure out when and how I would pump as much milk as she needs for the next day, to deal with anxiety, there is no better natural medicine than the Delta 8 carts.
+Visit Village Voice, Best Delta 8 Live Resin Brands & Products reviews and more.
 When I came back I went ahead and blocked off time on my shared calendar as “Desk Time” so my colleagues would see I am unavailable for meetings at 9 am, 12 noon and 3 pm.
 It was helpful to have a calendar reminder to pump in the beginning when I was establishing a routine, and now it’s second nature to me.
 I think it’s good to have a goal of when the end is in sight and then you have something to work towards.
 My goal was to give her breastmilk until she’s 6 months, although it’s not exclusively as my supply has gone down and I have to supplement with formula.
 But my personal goal is to do as much as possible to make sure she has breastmilk until she’s one, and then I plan to ween.

 I just don’t have time to everything really well, so I had to prioritize what is important to me vs what is merely good enough.
 Since my time with L is limited, I try to maximize it as much as possible and try to do as little chores while she is awake.
 I don’t want to be in the kitchen cooking ever week night, so I normally make big meals on the weekend that can lend itself to leftovers and at least one night a week we will end up picking up food on our way home.
 We ended up buying a roomba because the dog hair was out of control and I didn’t have time to clean.
 Our weekends and evenings are sacred, and it’s not that our lives revolve solely around her’s, but I feel very protective of that time and occasionally will say not to something if it means I can’t see L all day.